Peripheral edema can be the result of allergies, immune, or heart issues.

-If it does blow up, or scarier, loses sensation, changes in temperature, she can no longer walk on it, she really becomes painful…these are reasons not to wait until Friday.
+If it does blow up or scarier, loses sensation, temperature changes, she can no longer walk on it.
+She really becomes painful…these are reasons not to wait until Friday.

 Waiting for veterinary appointment

-I did send the photos of Jasmine’s swelling and the lump found on the toe to her vet and we talked on Thursday morning.
+I did send the photos of Jasmine’s swelling and the lump on the toe to her vet.
 He reviewed it all and said that it looked like an interdigital cyst to him.

-(Actually, an interdigital cyst is a common way to refer to this kind of bump, though technically incorrect.
-Generally, a cyst is a fluid/semi-fluid filled sac.
 An abscess, in comparison, is filled with pus.
 An abscess is formed when foreign organisms are attacking the tissues.
-What is referred to as interdigital cyst is really an interdigital furuncle, in other words, a boil.)
+What is referred to as an interdigital cyst is really an interdigital furuncle, in other words, a boil.

-Either way, it was a relief to hear.
-This would not pose any immediate or future serious threat.
+Either way, it was a relief to hear— it would not pose any immediate or future serious threat.

-Interdigital cysts are quite common and we kept our fingers crossed that’s what it was.
-I did some research into the subject and there were a couple of things that worried me.
+Interdigital cysts are quite common, and we kept our fingers crossed that’s what it was.
+So I researched the subject, and there were a couple of things that worried me.

 - I didn’t find any mention of associated swelling